UK Solicitor for

 - Actual transfer of share ownership or assets/contracts etc, aka completion.

 The good news is that Steven Mather specialises in business sales and purchases – typically deals worth between £500k and £20m.
-Steven’s ideal client is not a mega-corporation, but a business owner who would really value and appreciate excellent legal advice, great service, personality and fixed fees.
+Steven’s ideal client is not a mega-corporation, but a business owner or director who would really value and appreciate excellent legal advice, great service, personality and fixed fees.
 Is that you?

-In the last 3 years, I’ve helped buy or sell:
+In the last 5 years, I’ve helped buy or sell:

-- A £250k garden franchise
+- A £250k GreenThumbs franchise

 - A £1m Design company